Skip to content

 Listening Post › The Basics

 Listening Post hears what you hear.
 Every minute, it quickly uses the microphone to check for playing music; when it detects a song (using Apple's ShazamKit), it'll verify the recognition a few seconds later.
 If it's successful in that, the recognized track is saved to its internal database.
+This always-on recognition is optional, of course.
+It can also do one-shot music recognition.

 Then, it continues to …